pipeweaver/pipeweaver/README.md

 2) Run `cargo build --release`
 3) Grab the `pipeweaver-daemon` binary from `target/release/`
 4) Run it (probably in a terminal, but you can also manually configure it to autostart).
-5) PipeWeaver will then create a 'Default' layout, with some nodes pre-routed
+5) Pipeweaver will then create a 'Default' layout, with some nodes pre-routed
 6) The configuration UI will be available at http://localhost:14565

 When you shut down pipeweaver, all the nodes and routes will be automatically removed.